 Nepal & India Adventure

-It doesn't get much more epic than this 2000-mile tour of the Indian subcontinent.
-From the high passes of the Himalaya; to steaming tiger-haunted jungles; to the beaches of Goa and everything in between, this is a journey of discovery that will open your eyes to things you have never seen before.
-Combine challenging high-altitude trekking with wildlife experience, exotic city exploration and rewarding community volunteering.
+It doesn't get more epic than this 2000-mile tour of the Indian subcontinent.
+From the high passes of the Himalaya; to tiger haunted jungles; to the beaches of Goa and everything in between, this is a journey of discovery that will open your eyes to things you have never seen before.

 - Jungle Safari in the Royal Chitwan National Park

 - White Water Rafting on the Trishuli River

 - Trek to Everest Base Camp

 - Visit the home of the Dalai Lama

 - Relax on pristine white sand beaches of Goa

 Week 1: Jungle Safari - Kathmandu • Chitwan